Izu Peninsula, Shizuoka

 Everything you need to know before traversing the seven cascades.

 Spring 2026 Update: The famous Kawazu Cherry Blossom Festival runs from Feb 7 to Mar 8, 2026.
 Avoid weekends if possible.
 Summer offers fireflies and hydrangeas, while November brings stunning autumn foliage.
+Month-by-month detail is in the seasons guide.

 Swimming in the river basins is generally prohibited for safety.
 However, distinct from the river, the Amagiso Odaru Onsen (at the base of the largest fall) allows swimming in their outdoor baths.
 Note: Swimsuits are required (mixed gender) and it is open to day-trippers from 10am–4pm.
+Odaru and the onsen are the finale of the trail walk.

 Take the JR Tokaido Line to Atami, transfer to the Izu Kyuko Line bound for Kawazu Station, then board a local bus or taxi (15 minutes) to the trailhead.
+Exact trains, fares, and the upper-vs-lower bus decision are in the transport guide.

 The main path is well-maintained with handrails and stairs.
 Families with young children should plan extra time and sturdy footwear.
+The trail guide covers difficulty fall-by-fall.

 Absolutely.
 It is one of the only places in the world to see waterfalls flowing over columnar joints (ancient hexagonal lava formations) without a strenuous trek.
 The "Odoriko" literary history adds a unique cultural layer.
+See how it compares with the other waterfalls near Tokyo.

 Unlike standard Somei Yoshino (pale white, short bloom), Kawazu-zakura are deep pink and bloom for a full month (Feb–Mar), making them much easier to catch for travelers.
+The full story is in our Kawazu sakura guide.

 Yes, the trail is dog-friendly!
 Dogs are welcome on the walking paths, though they should be kept on a leash.
 Many nearby cafes with terraces are also pet-friendly.
+Trail conditions are described in the trail guide.

 "Nana" means seven and "Daru" (or Taru) means waterfall.
 The town name "Kawazu" translates to "River Port Haven".
+All seven are pinned on the interactive trail map.

 Not necessarily.
 The trail is paved or has boardwalks for 90% of the route.
 Comfortable sneakers are sufficient, though trails can be slippery after rain.
+More gear advice in the what to wear section.

 Water-resistant shoes, layered clothing, and a light rain jacket are recommended.
 Bring cash for local shops and onsen admission.
+The trail guide has the full checklist.

 Getting There